Amma Kanakku: Production

 In November 2015, Ashwini Iyer Tiwari agreed terms to direct a remake of her Hindi film, Nil Battey Sannata in Tamil, for producers Dhanush and Anand L. Rai.
-Dhanush had been shown a preview of the film by Rai, during a visit to Mumbai in September 2015 and the duo chose to co-produce the film, with Ashwini Iyer retained as director.
-Amala Paul and Revathi were signed on to play the leading roles, while Samuthirakani also accepted to portray another pivotal role in the film.
-The film began shooting on 7 January 2016 with a launch ceremony held in Chennai and completed on 23 February 2016.
+Dhanush had been shown a preview of the film by Rai, during a visit to Mumbai in September 2015 and the duo chose to co-produce the film, with Ashwini Iyer retained as director, while Amala Paul and Revathi were signed on to play the leading roles.
+Principal photography began on 7 January 2016 in Chennai, and wrapped in late February 2016.